MatthewZid/rviz_annotator/README.md

 ## Annotation

+Start player by pressing `Start`.<br>
-Activate PointSelect tool to select points on a specific frame.
+Activate PointSelect ( `s` key for shortcut) tool to select points on a specific frame, after pressing `Pause` button.

-Annotation panel shows selection status, depending on the initial clustering.
+Annotation panel shows selection status, depending on the initial clustering ( *Clean* for points that belong to the same cluster/object or *Dirty* for different clusters).
 Hit `Join` to create custom cluster or `Divide` to separate points from previous custom cluster.
-Type cluster name to set it and markers visualize the created clusters.
+Type cluster name to set it and markers visualize the created clusters ( `MarkerArray` display should be active).

+Holding `<<` or `>>` down steps continuously backwards or forward while paused.

 Hit `Ctrl + S` to save annotated points to csv when done.